zackiles/cursor-config/src/README.md

 * `processMdcFile` reads the file content.
 * `parseFrontmatter` attempts to parse the YAML frontmatter.
 * `parseMarkdownContent` parses the remaining content (or the whole file if no frontmatter exists).
-* `determineRuleType` analyzes the parsed frontmatter to classify the rule.
+* `determineAttachmentType` analyzes the parsed frontmatter to classify the rule.
 * The results are combined into an `MdcFile` object.
 * If not in `--parse` mode, `loadAllRules` fetches the lint rule definitions.
 * Each loaded rule's `lint` function is executed against the `MdcFile` object.